NABNE TESTING REGULATIONS

-- Leave ALL other personal belongings outside of the testing room.
-Turn off all electronic devices (e.g., cell phones, pagers, etc.), and leave them outside the testing room before you check in for the examination.
-You will not be allowed access to your personal belongings and will not be permitted to use any communication device at any time during the testing period.
-NABNE testing personnel can ensure that your belongings are secure during the testing period only.
+- Leave ALL other personal belongings in the designated area outside of the testing room.
+Turn off all electronic devices (e.g., cell phones, pagers, etc.) and leave them in the designated area outside the testing room before you check in for the examination.
+You will not be allowed access to your personal belongings, and will not be permitted to use any communication device at any time during the testing period.
+NABNE testing personnel will ensure that your belongings are secure during the testing period only.

 - Electronic devices, including cell/mobile phones, listening devices (e.g., ear pieces, headphones, etc.), pagers, PDAs, laptop computers, electronic tablets, MP3 players, calculators, digital watches, recording or filming devices, radios, etc.

 - Headwear (e.g., hats, caps, hoods, except those worn for religious purposes)

 - Sunglasses, visors

 - Tissue, writing instruments, erasers, or pencil sharpeners; these will be provided by NABNE.